SDGforskning/sdg-strings/SDG13_query_action_WoS.md

             (
-              ("reduc*" OR "minimi*" OR "limit" OR "limiting" OR "decreas*" OR "lower" OR "mitigat*" OR "alleviat*" OR "tackl*" OR "combat*" OR "prevent*" OR "stop*" OR "avoid*" OR "capture" OR "storage" OR "sequestration"
+              ("reduc*" OR "minimi*" OR "limit" OR "limiting" OR "decreas*" OR "lower" OR "mitigat*" OR "alleviat*" OR "tackl*" OR "combat*" OR "prevent*" OR "stop*" OR "avoid*" OR "captur*" OR "storage$" OR "store$" OR "storing" OR "sequestrat*" )
-              )
               NEAR/3
                   ("methane" OR "CH4"
-                  OR "nitrous oxide" OR "NOX" OR "N2O" OR "carbon dioxide" OR "CO2"
-                  OR "hydrofluorocarbons" OR "HFCs" OR "perfluorocarbons" OR "PFCs" OR "sulphur hexafluoride" OR "sulfur hexafluoride" OR "SF6" )
+                  OR "nitrous oxide" OR "NOX" OR "N2O" OR "carbon dioxide" OR "CO2" OR "carbon" OR "hydrofluorocarbons" OR "HFCs" OR "perfluorocarbons" OR "PFCs" OR "sulphur hexafluoride" OR "sulfur hexafluoride" OR "SF6" )